Battle of Charleroi: Battle

 By 20 August, the Fifth Army (General Charles Lanrezac) had begun to concentrate on a 40 km front along the Sambre, centred on Charleroi and extending east to the Belgian fortress of Namur.
-The Cavalry Corps (General André Sordet) covered the Fifth Army's left flank and the concentration of the British Expeditionary Force (BEF) at Mons.
+The I Cavalry Corps (General André Sordet) covered the Fifth Army's left flank and the concentration of the British Expeditionary Force (BEF) at Mons.
 The French had 15 divisions, after transfers of troops to Lorraine, facing 18 German divisions from the 2nd Army (General Karl von Bülow) and 3rd Army (Colonel-General Max von Hausen) moving south-west from Luxembourg towards the Meuse.

 21 August

 On the morning of the 21st, the French commander-in-chief, the head of Grand Quartier Général (GQG), Joseph Joffre, communicated to Lanrezac and to the BEF that German troops were moving west.
 In accordance with Plan XVII, the Third and Fourth armies further south were to move towards, respectively, Arlon and Neufchâteau, then attack German forces in Belgian Luxembourg.
 The Fifth Army was ordered to cover the Meuse up to Namur and the British were to conform by moving in the general direction of Soignies, north-east of Mons.
 Lanrezac positioned the Fifth Army on the Sambre and reported his actions to Joffre later in the day, around 12:30.
 Unbeknownst to him, German elements had clashed with his vanguards between Namur and Charleroi.

 Lanrezac was informed by General Augustin Michel, the commander at Namur, at 14:00.
 Lanrezac was told by GQG around 16:00 that the Germans were still moving west and ordered his aviation to reconnoitre German troop movements and told his subordinates that they should "be ready to launch an attack [...] by crossing the Sambre, towards Namur and Nivelles".
 At 20:00, having reported only minor action on the X Corps front to Joffre at 19:00, Lanrezac was instructed by the latter that he had discretion to decide of the appropriate moment to start his offensive.

 By the evening, vanguards from the 19th Division, between Floriffoux and Jemeppe-sur-Sambre, had pushed back German assaults.
 Reports from prisoners indicated that there was a strong German presence.
-Further west, Arsimont, guarded initially by a battalion and then reinforced by a regiment from the 20th Division, was abandoned by 21:00 and the easternmost elements were ordered to retreat by the corps commander, Defforges, who organized positions around Fosse in coordination with I Corps and III Corps.
+Further west, Arsimont, guarded initially by a battalion and then reinforced by a regiment from the 20th Division, was abandoned by 21:00 and the easternmost elements were ordered to retreat by the corps commander, Defforges, who organised positions around Fosse in coordination with I Corps and III Corps.
 The Germans had crossed the Sambre.

 On the III Corps front, outposts of the 5th Division were attacked around 15:00.
 Despite initial failures, the Germans continued with their attacks and forced a passage at Tamines, Roselies and Aiseau.
 A French counter-attack retook Aiseau but failed in pushing the Germans back from any other bridgehead.
 At 23:00, the corps commander Sauret reported to Lanrezac that the 5th Division was continuing efforts to retake the bridges.